sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 ## Wasm Pack

 Now you can build a wgpu application with just wasm-bindgen, but I ran into some issues doing that.
 For one, you need to install wasm-bindgen on your computer as well as include it as a dependency.
-The version you install as a dependency **needs** to exactly match the version you installed, otherwise, your build will fail.
+The version you install as a dependency **needs** to exactly match the version you installed.
+Otherwise, your build will fail.

-To get around this shortcoming, and to make the lives of everyone reading this easier, I opted to add [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/) to the mix.
+To get around this shortcoming and to make the lives of everyone reading this easier, I opted to add [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/) to the mix.
 Wasm-pack handles installing the correct version of wasm-bindgen for you, and it supports building for different types of web targets as well: browser, NodeJS, and bundlers such as webpack.

 To use wasm-pack, first, you need to [install it](https://rustwasm.github.io/wasm-pack/installer/).

 Once you've done that, we can use it to build our crate.
 If you only have one crate in your project, you can just use `wasm-pack build`.
 If you're using a workspace, you'll have to specify what crate you want to build.
-Imagine your crate is a directory called `game`, you would use:
+Imagine your crate is a directory called `game`.
+You would then use:

 ```bash
 wasm-pack build game
 ```

-Once wasm-pack is done building you'll have a `pkg` directory in the same directory as your crate.
+Once wasm-pack is done building, you'll have a `pkg` directory in the same directory as your crate.
 This has all the javascript code needed to run the WASM code.
 You'd then import the WASM module in javascript:

 ```js
 const init = await import('./pkg/game.js');